 The syallabus of GCET 2018 was released by the exam conducting authority and contains details about the topics and sub-topics from where questions came in the entrance test.
 The GCET 2018 syllabus was available separately for all three subjects - physics, chemistry, and mathematics.
 The GCET syllabus 2018 was very important based on which the candidate would have formulated his/ her preparation strategy.
 For instance, the candidate must break down the GCET 2018 syllabus into smaller sections, like difficult, moderate and easy and allot preparation time accordingly.

 GCET Exam Centres 2018

-There will be 15 GCET 2018 exam centres across the state of Goa where the entrance exam will be conducted.
-At the time of filling the application form of GCET 2018, candidates can choose a centre that is most convenient to them.
-Each exam center of Goa CET 2018 will have a code alloted to them, which the candidate has to enter in the assigned slot when filling the application form.
-The tentative list of exam centres of GCET 2018 along with the center codes are listed in the table below.
-The list of GCET exam centres 2018 will be updated once the official notification for the same is released.
+There are 15 exam centres of GCET 2018 across the state of Goa where the entrance exam was conducted.
+At the time of filling the application form of GCET 2018, candidates chad to choose a centre that was most convenient to them.
+Each exam center of Goa CET 2018 had a code alloted to them, which the candidate had to enter in the assigned slot when filling the application form.
+The list of exam centres of GCET 2018 along with the centre codes are listed in the table below.
+The list of GCET exam centres 2018 had been updated below.

 Goa CET (GCET) 2018 Exam Centres